jhen0409/css-to-rn.macro/README.md

 ## Media Queries support

-The [`css-to-react-native-transform`](https://github.com/kristerkari/css-to-react-native-transform) allows parse the CSS Media Queries, and you can use it with [`react-native-css-media-query-processor`](https://github.com/kristerkari/react-native-css-media-query-processor)
+The [`css-to-react-native-transform`](https://github.com/kristerkari/css-to-react-native-transform) allow parsing the CSS Media Queries, and you can use it with [`react-native-css-media-query-processor`](https://github.com/kristerkari/react-native-css-media-query-processor)

 This is example for change styles with platform: